Burlington County Chiefs of Police Association |

 2013

-On Thursday, January 30th, 2014 Captain Gerald Valenta of the Willingboro Police Department was presented the Richard Dreby Award for Service.
 Captain Valenta was recognized for his dedicated work for our Annual Police Memorial Service where Captain Valenta organizes those agencies that provide Honor Guards, Officer’s, Vehicles, etc. to Honor Federal, State and Local Law Enforcement Officers who have made the Ultimate Sacrifice for the safety and protection of our Nation and its people.
-Captain Valenta has done this for many years and looks forward to helping the association putting this together and never waivers from the task at hand even though we wish this type of tragedy never happens or happened.

 2012